-Benzodiazepines (BZDs) are one of the most commonly taken psychotropic drugs, often used for anxiety.
-Prolonged use of BZDs is a widespread phenomenon in medical practice yet it may surprise you to know that these medications are really only meant to be used short-term.
-Both alprazolam (Xanax) and lorazepam (Ativan) are considered short-acting BZDs and when used for the right reasons are quite effective.
+Benzodiazepines are one of the most commonly taken psychotropic drugs, often used for anxiety.
+Prolonged use of them is a widespread phenomenon in medical practice, yet it may surprise you to know that these medications are really only meant to be used short term.
+Both alprazolam (Xanax) and lorazepam (Ativan) are considered short-acting benzodiazepines and when used for the right reasons, are quite effective.
 See More

 Get the latest updates on this drug from the GoodRx medical team

 “Can I just stop my medication?”
 This question, frequently asked of primary care doctors, has a complicated answer.
 For starters, if you are taking a medication that is controlling an ongoing medical problem like high blood pressure, diabetes or high cholesterol, you should never stop it on your own—or your problem will return.
 Many patients do come clean though and report that they just plain stopped their meds.
 See More

 You may have read about the dangers of Ambien (zolpidem) or why you should stay away from habit-forming sleeping pills like Valium (diazepam) and wondered, what can I take for sleep?
 Fortunately, there are many options for the short-term treatment of insomnia.
 Here’s how to choose the right one for you.

 What are my options?

 Medications commonly used to treat insomnia include benzodiazepines (Ativan, Valium, Klonopin, Restoril), atypical benzodiazepines (Ambien, Sonata, Lunesta), melatonin agonists (Rozerem), antidepressants (Silenor, amitriptyline, trazodone) and our newest one, Belsomra.
 See More